 EU and euro area data

-Nearly all of the indicators presented for the EU and the euro area have been drawn from Eurobase, Eurostat’s online database.
+Nearly all of the indicators presented for the EU, the euro area and the United Kingdom have been drawn from Eurobase, Eurostat’s online database.
 Eurobase is updated regularly, so there may be differences between data appearing in this article and data that is subsequently downloaded.
 Data concerning interest rates in the euro area have been taken from the European Central Bank (ECB).

 G20 members from the rest of the world

-For the 15 non-EU G20 members, the data presented have been compiled by a number of international organisations, namely the IMF, the OECD, the United Nations Statistics Division and the World Bank.
+For the non-EU G20 members other than the United Kingdom, the data presented have been compiled by a number of international organisations, namely the IMF, the OECD, the United Nations Statistics Division and the World Bank.
 For some of the indicators shown a range of international statistical sources are available, each with their own policies and practices concerning data management (for example, concerning data validation, correction of errors, estimation of missing data, and frequency of updating).
-In general, attempts have been made to use only one source for each indicator in order to provide a comparable dataset for the members.
+In general, attempts have been made to use only one source for each indicator in order to provide a comparable dataset for G20 members.